NKSP Language

 variable declaration, so the sampler can create that array with the

 requested amount of values when the script is loaded.
-In contrast to many
+And in contrast to many

 other programming languages, changing that amount of values of an array